Murder of Jun Lin: Murder and investigation

 Several hours after killing Lin, Magnotta booked a round-trip ticket for a flight from Montreal to Paris, using a passport with his own name.

-On May26, 2012, an attorney from Montana attempted to report the video to Toronto Police, his local Sheriff, and the Federal Bureau of Investigation, but the report was dismissed by officials.
-Bestgore viewers also attempted to report the video.
-Police later confirmed it as authentic, and identified the victim, an Asian male, as the same individual whose body parts were sent to Ottawa.
+On May26, a Montana attorney attempted to report the video to Toronto Police, his local Sheriff, and the Federal Bureau of Investigation, but the report was dismissed by officials.
+Best Gore viewers also attempted to report the video.
+Police later confirmed it as authentic.